 Physics is challenging, but it develops critical thinking skills and ability for rigorous investigation of the definitions, assumptions, and context of physical and mathematical structures.
-Majoring in Physics can be a start to a career in physical sciences, but also can be an opportunity to enter a variety of other fields, such as engineering, medical physics, oceanography, meteorology, computer science, technical management, and science teaching.
+Majoring in Physics can be a start to a career in physical sciences, but also can be an opportunity to enter a variety of other fields, such as engineering, finance, medical physics, oceanography, meteorology, computer science, technical management, and science teaching.

 If you think that this might be the right environment for you, I invite you to explore our programs, faculty webpages, research projects, and to contact us with more questions.